jnbritton/jbrittondotdev/README.md

 A minimalist personal site and creative portfolio for me to host my dumb things.
 I built it with React, Vite, and Tailwind CSS.

-## Overview

-The site features a dithered topographical animation on the home page, a projects gallery, and a detailed portfolio entry for *Zero One One* — a D&D character art concept set in a sci-fi western world.

 ## Structure

 ```